dotalim0204/mobile_price_analysis/README.md

 - Analyze the variables and their relationships from graph
 - Characteristics of different brands of mobile phones
 - One-hot encoding for both ordinal and nominal variables
-- RandomForestRegressor and GridSearchCV from sklearn
+- Random Forest Regressor and GridSearchCV from sklearn

 ## Conclusion

-- Speeds (Ram Size, GPU Speed, etc.) are usually the most important factors for mobile price
+- Specs related to running speed (Ram Size, GPU Speed, etc.) are usually the most important factors in predicting mobile price
 - Some mobile brands have low specs but higher prices, perhaps those brands are more popular
 - Linear Regression isn't really useful
-- We are able to predict the mobile price accurately with less variables using RandomForestRegressor and GridSearchCV, but not Linear Regression
+- We are able to predict the mobile price accurately with less variables using Random Forest Regressor and GridSearchCV, but not Linear Regression
-- GridSearchCV is able to find the best hyperparameter for RandomForestRegressor, results in highest accuracy
+- GridSearchCV is able to find the best hyperparameter for Random Forest Regressor, results in highest accuracy
 - It is possible to predict mobile price when given sufficient enough features

 ## References